cztomsik/tokamak/README.md

 [http.zig](https://github.com/karlseguin/http.zig) and a simple dependency injection container.

-Note, that it is **not designed to be used alone**, but with a reverse proxy in front of it, like Nginx or Cloudfront, which will handle SSL, caching, sanitization, etc.
+Note that it is **not designed to be used alone**, but with a reverse proxy in front of it, like Nginx or Cloudfront, which will handle SSL, caching, sanitization, etc.